oneforawe/react-ts/docs/Creation.md

 * `npm install lodash` (for computational utilities)
 * `npm install axios` (for HTTP requests)
 * `npm install runtypes` (for data validation when fetching from external API)

+## App Src

+The code in the `src` folder was developed from the starting point provided by create-react-app (the first initializing command) to its current state as the above steps were taken to hone the project.

 ## Hosting